Team-GhostLand/GhostLand7/README.md

 * Disabled LambDynamicLights integration (we're using Sodium Dynamic Lights, so that wouldn't work for us)
 * Enabled vanilla mode (becasue we're not using LambDynamicLights and - with both modes disabled - the mod would literally do nothing)

-### Veinminer
-* No configs were changed - which is very notable because I thought that we'd need to manually get it to cooperate with HT's, but appently they work together by default (chop trees without sneaking, *no Veinminer* (by default) when sneaking)

 ### Geocluster
 * Via a datapack: Re-enabled vanilla oregen.
 One other thing we need to do via a DP is to switch from using GC's own non-vanilla ores to whatever equivalents other mods add (eg. Create: Nuclear's Urainium instead of Geocluster's).
 GC will still be used for samples, though - because (obviously) other mods don't add those.
 * In settings: allowed modded ores, Deepslate Samples and vanilla veins; disallowed chat spam; cranked up max samples/chunk by 2x; slightly bumped spawn rates (3x not 2x attempts; 10pp higher chance to even attempt in the 1st place)